 Closely linking “Research and Creation”, the researchers of the Reflective Interaction group develop future dispositifs that are connected to artistic, technoscientific, societal and/or environmental issues.
 Although art and design are the foundational disciplines, given the complexity of the topics investigated, our research usually requires collaboration with other fields, such as the humanities and social sciences, the natural sciences and engineering.

-The collective investigation of these dispositifs entails research about their scripts, layouts and technicalities, as well as the situations they generate and their societal and environmental impacts.
-Although this approach meets methods of academic research, we experiment in an iterative way, rather than follow a linear dynamic.
-Indeed, these different processes are always challenged by individual and collective experiments and implementations.
-In a constant dialogue between these two approaches — generic and specific, collective and singular, deductive, inductive and abductive — the members of this group closely articulate research methodology and creative project, “Research and Creation”: “R&C”.
+The collective investigation of the dispositifs entails research about their scripts, layouts and technicalities, as well as the situations they generate and their societal and environmental impacts.
+Although this approach meets methods of academic research, we experiment in an iterative way, rather than follow a linear dynamic, in a constant dialogue between individual and collective experiments and implementations, negotiating across the generic and specific, the collective and singular, and across deductive, inductive and abductive approaches.
+The researchers of the Reflective Interactions group closely articulate research methodology and creative project, “Research and Creation”: “R&C”.

 The Reflective Interaction research group is organized around four axes, four autonomous themes that regular collaborations at the intersection of different fields focus on.

 Interactivity, interaction, “dispositif”/device, system, environment, instrument, operation and cooperation, interdependancy, mobility, robotics, active and responsive matter, light, artificial intelligence v. natural intelligence, multimedia and transmedia, data visualisation, data materialisation, data physicalisation, publicization